aheckmann/mongooser/README.md

   - `print`: is a global function available which prints query results to the repl nicely.
   - `p`: is an alias of `print`
-  - executing a query dumps the query object to the repl first (represented above with ...)
+  - executing a query dumps the query object to the repl first
   - the `print` helper displays returned arguments in order
+  - `print` mimics nodejs repl behavior by assigning the 2nd argument passed to the global `_`.

 ## globals

   - `connection`: your db connection object
   - `models`: array of each loaded Model name
   - `schemas`: your schemas included in configuration
   - `mongoose`: the `mongoose` module
   - Models: each model created from your configuration

 ## tests